raul23/PyMLU/README.rst

 README (WORK IN PROGRESS)
 =========================

-**pyutils** is a library of common Python utilities for data analysis and machine learning.
+**pymlutils** is a library of common Python utilities for data analysis and machine learning.

 The ``pyutils`` package contains utilities divided into different modules based on their main application.
 For example, the `dautils`_ module defines